Holiday inspiration currently loading...

 Later, you’ll be dropped at your accommodation in Stornoway for a final night on these islands.

-You’ll be met at your guest house and transferred to the airport for your flight to Glasgow, swapping the tranquillity of the Outer Hebrides for the city bustle.
+You have a final morning to meander along the harbour front and through the back streets of Stornoway, perhaps picking up some final souvenirs of your trip.
+You’ll be met at your hotel and transferred to the airport for your flight to Glasgow, swapping the tranquillity of the Outer Hebrides for the city bustle.
 Just let us know if we can help with your onward travel plans.

 This holiday is part of our ever-growing collection of public transport based holidays, enabling you to reach destinations around Scotland – in this case, the Outer Hebrides – without the need to drive.
-We feel strongly that true sustainability also means promoting and helping to maintain a way of life in areas where the economic benefit of tourism can make a genuine difference to the local community, which is why we have used locally-owned small accommodation and local guides on this holiday.
+We’ve incorporated bus trips where possible, though the service is infrequent, so often you will be transferred by local taxi.
+We feel strongly that true sustainability also means promoting and helping to maintain a way of life in areas where the economic benefit of tourism can make a genuine difference to the local community, which is why we have used locally owned hotel accommodation and local guides wherever possible on this holiday.

 This multi-centre holiday covers the islands of Barra, the Uists, Harris and Lewis.
 It includes travel from Glasgow to Barra by train and ferry and back from Lewis to Glasgow by plane.

 Price is based on two people sharing and includes seven nights B&B accommodation in double/twin en-suite rooms in small, family-run hotels and guest houses.
 This price also includes rail travel from Glasgow to Oban, ferry crossings and transfers as described, private tours on Barra, the Uists and on Harris/Lewis, and the flight from Stornoway back to Glasgow.
-If you prefer we can arrange for you to travel by ferry and coach to Inverness at the end of the trip.
+If you prefer not to fly at all, we can arrange for you to travel by ferry and coach to Inverness at the end of the trip then onwards by train.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.